 What is the purpose of good documentation practices?

 When Auditors challenge the integrity of any activity performed in a healthcare facility, raw data and records assure ready reference and traceability.
-In any healthcare facility, an activity that does not have a documented record suggests that activity as not-performed i.e. question mark on product quality.
+In any healthcare facility, an activity that does not have a documented record suggests that activity is not performed i.e. question mark on product quality.
 Hence the good documentation practices are a set of guidelines that help in assuring product quality.

 What is good documentation practices in pharmaceutical industry?

-Guidelines stating procedures for documenting any activity either on paper or electronically within the manufacturing premices, Truck to Truck and Gate to Gate.
-These guidelines describe the critical aspects of any document such as Attributable, Legible, Cotemporaneous, Original and Accurate.
+Guidelines stating procedures for documenting any activity either on paper or electronically within the manufacturing premice, Truck to Truck and Gate to Gate.
+These guidelines describe the critical aspects of any document such as Attributable, Legible, Cotemporaneous, Original, Accurate, Complete, Chronological, Available, and Permanent.